 I love superheroes, I really do.
-Looking around at my toy collection makes that pretty clear.
+Looking at my toy collection makes that pretty clear.
 But one thing superheroes seemingly lack more and more as I’ve gotten older is a distinct and well-rounded life in their secret identity.
 It’s really part of maintaining the status quo, I suppose.
 Superman can punch out Brainiac ad nauseam and we don’t blink an eye, but how many times can we read about him surviving a parent teacher conference?
 (I’d at least like to find out…)

 When I think back to Darkwing Duck, I don’t think of him as the shadowy guardian and crime fighter so much as that he was a great Dad.
 The show was fantastic, the villains roster solid, Launchpad is still one of my favorite characters, and Gizmoduck is a sensation to himself.
 And yet, it was Gosalyn and her relationship with Drake that truly made the show work for me.
 To this day, I will drink up comics that show strong family lives because of great shows like Darkwing Duck ( though, admittedly, I also save a lot of money this way).